This article explains the Volume Shadow Copy Service, and how it interacts with the Datto backup solution.

 On Windows systems, Datto's agent-based backup software uses the Microsoft Shadow Copy Provider to perform the initial step of the backup process.
 If the Microsoft Shadow Copy Provider's VSS writers encounter an error, the following will occur (depending on which agent software is in use):

 - The Datto Windows Agent will fail over to the Datto Snapshot Driver, referred to as the Datto Backup Driver, bypassing the VSS backup process.

 - The ShadowSnap agent will fail over to use the StorageCraft Shadow Copy Provider, referred to as the STC Backup Engine, bypassing the VSS backup process.

 Both the Datto Backup Driver and the STC Backup Engine generate backups in a crash-consistent state.
-Data in processing at the time of the backup may not be saved properly.
+Data in processing at the time of the backup may not save correctly.

-- This is a concern for systems running any services that include a VSS writer for backups, (such as database services).
-For instance, if the VSS writer for a database is failed, recent transactions for that database may not be backed up.
+- Crash-consistent backups are a concern for systems running any services that include a VSS writer for backups (such as database services).
+For instance, if the VSS writer for a database fails, recent transactions for that database may not back up.